-The period from July – December 2019 stipulated in the Resolution N372 (see above) cannot be considered under the eligible expenditure clause of the project, since the it is only on January 30, 2020 the WHO assessed the global situation as a public health emergency threat and declared as a pandemic on March 11, 2020.
-NEED TO CHECK WITH THE MINISTRY.
+The period from July – December 2019 stipulated in the Resolution N372 (see above) should also be considered under the eligible expenditure clause of the project. , The rationale behind this amendment is impossibility of performing work due to the global pandemic for the very specific group of people, who in normal circumstances work during the indicated period of time i.e. seasonally (for instance, tour guides, etc) might not seem to be a direct influence.